 By following the steps below you can become better prepared to deal with the consequences of a major incident:

-Find out what emergencies could happen in the District – have a look at the Braintree Community Risk Register
+- Find out what emergencies could happen in the District – through the Braintree Community Risk Register

 What to do during an emergency

 In absence of the emergency services providing instruction the best course of action is to:

 - Go in – Find a place of safety (home or a relative’s/friend’s house) and close doors and windows.
 Responders may open ‘emergency accommodation’ to provide a place of safety for those affected by an incident who have no alternative place to go